ExeExzo/Django-ToDo/README.md

  ### Installation
  Download Practice folder to your project folder
  ###  Usage
 On the command terminal write 'python manage.py runserver'.
-Then copy the link to the web page and paste it into any browser.
-And then you can register, log in and logout.
+Then copy the link to the web page and paste it with '/todos/list' into any browser.
+And then you can log in, register and logout.
  ### Examples
 ![image](https://user-images.githubusercontent.com/74852501/150477493-e3018e7f-7fa0-470e-8d99-95fc083c667d.png)